-- More students able to access 5 GCSE's with the addition of Citizenship and English Literature improving access to A 'Level programmes post 16. - 100% of students leaving with recognised qualifications. - 2021/22 Outcomes Achieved at grade 4 or above; - o Maths 23.8% of students (increasing on 2018/19 and 2020/21) - o English 22.7% of students (Grade 9 achieved, increasing in number of Grade 3 being achieved) - o Science 41.7% (this is based on achieving 4-4 or above and is an increase from 208/19 and 2020/21) - o Literature 100% of students entered achieved at grade 4 or above. - o Citizenship 55.6% (which shows an increase year on year since its introduction to the curriculum).
+- Core subjects are led by subject specialists.
+The curriculum continues to develop with students now able to access 7 GCSE's improving access to A 'Level programmes post 16. - 100% of students leaving with recognised qualifications with all students in 2022 / 23 leaving with Maths, English and Science at levels relevant to ability. - 2022/23 Outcomes Achieved at grade 4 or above continue to increase; - Maths 47% of students (increasing from 2018/19) - English 53% of students - Science 57% (this is based on achieving 4-4 or above)